 Negative reviews can be difficult to hear.
 We understand – it’s hurtful to hear unkind things said about your beer or your business.
 It can sometimes feel unwarranted or like a personal attack.

 By reaching out to your customer using the Venue Check-ins Tool, you have the chance to establish a genuine connection, understand, and improve things for your customers.
 A thoughtful, polite response can even change an opinion or earn you a second chance at impressing your customer.

 Please remember – this is a vocal customer who has taken the time to speak up about their experience at your venue.
 If the user perceives your reply as defensive or rude, there is a chance they could get even angrier and make the situation much worse.
 We’ve seen things spiral out of control when a reply ends up offending a customer.

-We recommend you address your customer’s concern, thank them for the feedback and let them know what you learned from their criticism.
+We recommend you address your customer’s concerns, thank them for the feedback, and let them know what you learned from their criticism.
 Any information about how things are being resolved is often very meaningful.

 Am I obligated to respond to my negative reviews?